SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/03_phoenix_hypervisor_strategy.md

 *   **Docker-LXC Integration**: Docker is seamlessly integrated into the LXC containers, allowing for the deployment of containerized applications within the Phoenix Hypervisor ecosystem.

 ## Strategic Importance
-The Phoenix Hypervisor's robust capabilities and flexible configuration are paramount to ThinkHeads.ai's success, enabling the execution of complex AI/ML/DL projects within defined resource constraints and supporting the rapid iteration and deployment of AI applications.
+The Phoenix Hypervisor's robust capabilities and flexible configuration are paramount to Thinkheads.AI's success, enabling the execution of complex AI/ML/DL projects within defined resource constraints and supporting the rapid iteration and deployment of AI applications.
 Its ability to efficiently manage GPU-intensive tasks is a key enabler for achieving high-impact portfolio pieces.